TechMan-Hub/Citrix-VDI-Automation/README.md

 # Citrix VDI Automation

 ## 🔹 Overview
-This project automates Citrix VDI desktop lifecycle management using PowerShell.
+🚀 Automated lifecycle management for 350+ Citrix VDI desktops using PowerShell and Task Scheduler.

 The solution powers on desktops for weekend maintenance and shuts them down afterward with no manual intervention.